Anatomy of the mediastinum: illustrations and cross-sections

 Pulmonary arteries: anatomy of the pulmonary trunk and the right and left pulmonary arteries in the mediastinum.

-Pulmonary veins: particularly visible on the anatomical plates of the mediastinum in posterior view and on the anatomical sections of the thorax.
+Pulmonary veins: particularly visible on the anatomical charts of the mediastinum in posterior view and on the anatomical sections of the thorax.

 Digestive system: mainly the oesophagus in its thoracic portion